 - Field encoded as a bit map, where bit N is set to "1" if UL transmission on nth UL band is allowed.
 The leading / leftmost bit corresponds to the first UL band of this band combination excluding the two bands of the band pair, the next bit corresponds to the second UL band of this band combination excluding the two bands of the band pair and so on.

 - switchingPeriodFor2T-r18 indicates the length of 2Tx-2Tx switching period, switchingPeriodFor1T-r18 indicates the length of 1Tx-2Tx switching and/or 1Tx-1Tx switching period, as specified in TS 38.214 [12], TS 38.101-1 [2]. n35us represents 35 us, n140us represents 140us, and so on, as specified in TS 38.101-1 [2].
+If switchingPeriodFor2T-r18 is absent, uplinkTxSwitchingPeriod2T2T-r17 is applied as the length of 2Tx-2Tx switching peirod.
+If switchingPeriodFor1T-r18 is absent, uplinkTxSwitchingPeriod-r16 is applied as the length of 2Tx-2Tx and/or 1Tx-1Tx switching.